Milk and Ice Cream and Cheese From a Fish

 There is also a barn we walked through with a few cows milling about.
 It’s all very open and Damian and I were allowed to go anywhere we wanted.
 We watched the cows for a while but it was pretty hot, so it was time for some ice cream.

 We went into the farm store and I was stopped in my tracks.
-As I mentioned, I had no idea they made cheese and milk here!
+I had no idea they also made cheese here!
 How exciting!

 Depending on when you’re on the farm, you may catch the milking operation.
 You are welcome to observe the milking and bottling process right there in the barn.
 You can also watch the bottling and ice cream making processes through the observation window from the little shop area as well.